BrainsOfSteel/Library/README.md

 1. Steps to setup in your local environment will be provided
 2. Scripts to add data to the database will be added.
 3. Migration scripts will also be added
+4. Properties for database are set as default mysql properties